andresattler/the-platform/README.md

 # the-platform
-an playground to use only the platforn
+an playground to use only the platform

 to start just serve this files with e.g watch-http-server